Navigation in the Browser

 The pi holds a normal Debian image (app.
 2GB).
-Afterwards a couple of additional packages will be installed together with AvNav.
+A couple of additional packages get installed together with AvNav (see list below).

 The server tries to detect all devices connected via USB-serial and via bluetooth-serial.
 You have to take care that your USB-serial device is correctly handled by the pi - like e.g. this one.
-The server scans connected devices (via dbus) and discoveres the device nodes.
-Afterwards it tries to do some auto-bauding (i.e. determine the baudrate for the device) between 4800 and 34000 baud and tries to receive NMEA data.
+The server scans connected devices (via dbus) and discovers the device nodes.
+It then tries to do some auto-bauding (i.e. determine the baudrate for the device) between 4800 and 34000 baud and tries to recognise NMEA data.
 If no data is detected it starts over again by closing and reopening the devices.
 This way it can cope with disconnecting and reconnecting devices.
-I have connected a AIS VHF that gets GPS data from the pi and sends AIS data to it.
-If bluetooth serial devices are detected it will also try to read from them.
+I have connected a AIS VHF receiving GPS data from the pi and sending AIS data to it.
+If bluetooth serial devices are detected AvNav will also try to read from them.

 You can also configure devices to output the data and this way have a NMEA multiplexer.

-All NMEA data internally are stored in a queue and are provided to outputs.
-By default a TCP socket is open that you can connect to (default port: 34567).
+All NMEA data internally are stored in a queue and made available for output.
+By default a TCP socket is open where you can connect to (default port: 34567).

 Additionally you can configure more outputs (TCP,UDP,serial).

-Internally the data (including AIS) is also provided towards a decoder that will store them in the server software ("NMEA decoded data").
-Those data is provided via an HTTP json API for the app.
+Internally the data (including AIS) are forwarded to a decoder storing them in the server ("NMEA decoded data").
+Those data are available as JSON for the webapp's HTTP - API requests.
 Additionally the server writes track data, computes routing information, handles anchor watch and alarms.

 to the internal queue so that it can be received by any connected device.